 When filing an Inheritance Tax return, executors must provide comprehensive documentation to support the return.
 This includes:

-- Details of the deceased’s assets, including property, investments, and personal belongings.
+- Full details of the deceased’s assets, including property valuations, bank balances, investment portfolios, and personal possessions of significant value.

-- Information on any debts or liabilities the estate may have.
+- Information on any debts, mortgages, or liabilities the estate may have.

-- Records of any gifts or transfers made by the deceased in the seven years preceding their death.
+- Records of any gifts or transfers made by the deceased in the seven years preceding their death — both outright gifts (PETs) and transfers into trusts (CLTs).

-- Details of any reliefs or exemptions claimed, such as Business or Agricultural Property Relief.
+- Details of any reliefs or exemptions claimed, such as the spousal exemption, BPR, APR, or the RNRB.

 It’s essential for executors to maintain accurate records and ensure that all documentation is submitted correctly to HMRC.
-For those seeking professional assistance with Inheritance Tax planning, there are various resources available to help navigate the complexities of the process.
+For those seeking professional assistance with inheritance tax planning, there are various resources available to help navigate the complexities of the process — and the earlier you start planning, the more options are available to you.

 Common Myths About Inheritance Tax